cdapio/cdap/examples/TrafficAnalytics/README.rst

 	#.
 If its status is not **Running**, click the *Start* button.
 	#.
 You should see the results change in the *Map* and *Reduce* icons, in the values
 	   shown for *In* and *Out*.
 	#.
-If you check the *countsTable* DataSet, you should find that its storage has changed from 0.
+If you check the *countTable* DataSet, you should find that its storage has changed from 0.

 Querying the Results
 ....................
-There are two ways to query the *countsTable* DataSet:
+There are two ways to query the *countTable* DataSet:

 - Send a query via an HTTP request using the ``curl`` command.
 For example::